STACS’s Privacy Statement

 We will only retain your personal data for as long as necessary to fulfil the purposes we collected it for, including for the purposes of satisfying any legal, accounting, or reporting requirements.

-After this period, your personal data will be irreversibly destroyed.
+After this period, your personal data will be irreversibly destroyed in accordance to our company’s disposal policy.

 Any personal data held by us for marketing and service update notifications will be kept by us until such time that you notify us that you no longer wish to receive this information.